StefanoAnzolut/business-guide/source/account/attachments.rst

 - Then navigate to **Attachments to the final e-mail**

-- Select the signed document, signature protocol (for Enterprise customers) or both to be attached to the e-mail
+- Select the documents that should be attached

+•	Signed document
+•	Signature protocol (for Enterprise customers)
+•	Both, signed document and signature protocol

 - If you also slide the switch below the selected documents to the right, your members will be able to decide themselves when setting up a signature invitation